kanaria69/Mainecoco/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.